Endorsed Candidates for Congress

 Common Defense is a grassroots organization.
-Because of this, our work in 2018 will focus on organizing and training veterans and military families in these districts to challenge incumbent Republicans.
+Because of this, we focus our work on organizing, training, and mobilizing veterans and military families in these districts.
 We want the whole country to know that the military community is not a political prop to be exploited, and that we don’t endorse an agenda of greed and hate.

 Jess King (16th District of Pennsylvania)